-Serotonin is a key hormone behind our feeling of well-being and happiness.
+Serotonin is a key hormone behind our feelings of well-being and happiness.
 Fixing your posture helps you hack this chemical, eventually making you confident.
-In addition, it is important to fix your erratic eating and sleeping habits since it interferes with the brain’s serotonin release function.
+In addition, it is important to fix your erratic eating and sleeping habits since it interfere with the brain’s serotonin release function.

 We are often our worst critics.
 Moreover, we find it easier to take care of others than ourselves.

 Addressing these two phenomena, Peterson outlines the second rule for life, which is to “treat yourself as if you were someone you are responsible for helping.”

 Most of us tend to believe that we are not worthy of help.
 This mindset leads to self-sabotaging behaviors such as beating ourselves up on failures or ignoring our health.
 The key to overcoming such a mindset is to take the responsibility to help oneself as one does for the people they love.

 According to Peterson, the way to do this is firstly by writing down your principles and sticking by them.
 Secondly, you should reward yourself for sticking to your principles.
 Last but not the least, instead of beating yourself upon failing, be kind to yourself and try to do better next time.

 The crux of this rule for life is being kind to ourselves.
 Respecting ourselves.
 Taking care of our health so that we can do better in life for ourselves and others.